AbhinavRajput-07/summer-of-code/README.md

 Then i learned about various method of creating strategy using indicators.
 Which helped me in creating optimized strategy for the data which my mentors provided.</br>
 Later in the project  i learned about backtesting the data and the libraries which we use for building strategies like numpy and pandas and others.</br>
 Then finally i built my first trading strategy based on the momemtum trading model.

+For the final phases of project the backtester was quite a bit modified thus i need to modify my strategies depending on the new backtester basically the code to incorporate the new changes.

+But the main strategy i used was momentum only i sticked to this strategy and this strategy worked well on the most data sets provided and just gave loss for one data set.